Movicon Help on Line - Rel. 11.7.1302

 Advantages and Disadvantages of using Movicon Embedded Reports

-When reports have to be created within the project, it will be necessary to evaluate whether to use the Movicon Embedded Reports or the "Report Designer" or "Crystal Report" external libraries based on the type of report to be created.
-Below listed are the advantages and disadvantages of using the "Embedded Reports" compared to using the "Report Designer" or "Crystal Reports":
+When reports have to be created within the project, it will be necessary to evaluate which of the report type to use between the Movicon Embedded Reports, the "Report Designer", or the "Crystal Report" external libraries based on specific needs.
+Below listed are the advantages and disadvantages of using the "Embedded Reports" compared to the "Report Designer" or "Crystal Reports":

 Advantages: